Infrastructure testing has a stupid missing feature: undo.

 ./multipass-manager.sh create

-This spins up three VMs (configurable), generates an SSH keypair if one doesn’t exist, and outputs the private key right there in your terminal for easy copy-pasting.
+This spins up three VMs by default, generates an SSH keypair if one does not exist, and prints the private key so your deployment tool can use it.

 You’ll see: